maximtyan/notes/docs/notes/index.md

 nav_order: 9
 ---

-I will collect different notes on random topics.
-I am primarily collecting everything for myself, but hope someone else will find it useful.
+# Notes

-- aircraft design
+Welcome to my notes section!

-- optimization
+Here, I collect various notes on a multitude of topics.
-- software development
+These notes primarily serve as a personal archive for myself, but I also hope that they might be useful or interesting to others.
-- graphics
+Feel free to explore and discover something new!